jahanvi-Ichchhapuriya/CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology/README.md

 *Assumption: Let us assume that it is a long channel device with Vdd=2V*
 * We will fix the Vgs values as shown below

-* We know that Vgsp= Vin-Vdd, So we get the above values.So we get Vin = Vgsp+Vdd, we are trying to convert all the voltages as function of Vin and Vout.
+* We know that Vgsp= Vin-Vdd, So we get the above values.So we get **Vin = Vgsp+Vdd**, we are trying to convert all the voltages as function of Vin and Vout.
 * We will try to plot the graph of PMOS in terms of Idsn, the plot will be as shown below.
-We can see that the corresponding Vin value of Vgsp is being plotted as shown in the above table.

 ### L5 Step2 & Step3- Convert PMOS and NMOS drain-source-voltage to Vout